pull-fiction/make-crops-not-war/index.md

 * *Lemons*, *apples* and *bananas* performances are declining
 * *Cucumbers* are ranking better

-## Why production changes
+## Why does production change?

 As we can see from the plot below, the growth in production did not result in a enhanced **export**.

-INSERT PLOT HERE
+<iframe class="plot" src="assets/plots/export_lebanon_value.html"></iframe>

 Hence, we suppose that, indeed, they mainly affected internal consumption.
 In particular, we observe that Lebanon agriculture **slightly changed**.

 Before the war, the agricultural sector deeply relied on citrus fruits and **typical Mediterranean cultivations** such as olives, oranges, apples, lemons.
 After the war, those cultivations are still there and don’t experience major changes.
-In fact, all of the above are **trees** and therefore human labour cannot really have an impact on their production.
+In fact, all of the above are **trees** and therefore human labor cannot really have an impact on their production.
 What can experience changes are, instead, **cultivated crops**.
 From the previous analysis, we can appreciate that potatoes, tomatoes, cucumber, and onions are all preferred over sugar beet.
 What all of this crops have in common?
 They are **easy to produce, eat and store**, as well as **highly nutritious**.
 They suit better, therefore, in a poor war scenario.

 ## What have we learned?